 This past Friday, an Uber driver with a permitted concealed handgun stopped what likely would have been a mass public shooting.
 Police arrived on the scene quickly, but the Uber driver had still already taken care of the situation before they arrived.
-From Mitch Dudek in the Chicago Sun-Times:
+From Mitch Dudek in the Chicago Sun-Times (April 2015):

 An Uber driver put his concealed carry permit to use Friday night when he pulled a gun and opened fire on a man he saw firing a pistol into a group of people on a Logan Square sidewalk, according to prosecutors.

 Six blasts from his gun injured a 22-year-old man identified as Everardo Custodio.